joaoyp/20231114_Assessment_Joao_Yp/README.md

 ## Features

 - CRUD of articles
-- Depending on the header it returns an article in JSON or HTML (the page of the article) &nbsp; **Note:** See [API Reference](#api-reference) for more information
+- Depending on the header it returns an article in JSON or HTML (the page of the article)<br />
+  &nbsp; **Note:** See [API Reference](#api-reference) for more information
 - Pagination of articles
 - RichText Box when creating or updating an article for a more costumized article.